Traynix/TrayNix/README.md

 ### Hello World 🧃

 - 🔭 I’m currently working on my discord bot and my website
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning Kotlin and Java
 - 💬 Ask me about Javascript and Ruby
 - 📫 How to reach me: [ask@traynix.xyz](mailto:ask@traynix.xyz)
 - ⚡ I love programming and learning